Azure/AzureDataLake/docs/GettingStarted.md

 To create a new Azure Data Lake Store account, follow these simple steps:

-#### Email your TAP Buddy your Azure subscription ID

-Send your Subscription ID to your TAP Buddy to receive access to Azure Data Lake Store.
-This step will take up to 1 business day to be completed.

 #### Create a new account with PowerShell or the Portal

 If you want to create a new Azure Data Lake Store account, you can do so through the Portal or PowerShell: